Disease Guide ·Hypothyroidism ·2026

 Cost vs Deductible

-At $350-$800/year, hypothyroidism treatment may barely exceed your annual deductible.
-Insurance makes more sense here as part of comprehensive coverage — the value comes when hypothyroidism is combined with other conditions.
-The initial diagnostic workup ($100-$300) is the highest single cost.
+At $350-$800/year, treatment barely exceeds your deductible.
+Insurance value comes from combining hypothyroidism with other conditions.
+Diagnostic workup ($100-$300) is the single highest cost.

 Red flag · Pre-existing